Posted on 1 Comment

 A Time To Plant Seeds

-With Ostara and the Spring Equinox being the time of rebirth, the return of the sun, and the earth reawakening from it’s cold winter slumber it is one of the most potent time to plant your seeds of manifestation.
+With Ostara and the Spring Equinox being the time of rebirth, the return of the sun, and the earth reawakening from it’s cold winter slumber it is one of the most potent times to plant your seeds of manifestation.
 This time is so fertile with the energy of abundance, growth, and renewal when you set intentions right now they are amplified with all that energy.
 Even in antiquity this was a time of planning and planting.
 The time when they would go out and start working the land and planting their seeds for their crops to grow and harvest in the fall.
 Take this time to really focus on your dreams, your goals, and your desires.
 Set yourself onto a clear path, with a clear image, and plant those seeds of manifestation now in the fertile energy of abundance, and growth to grow and be ready to harvest in the fall.

 The History Of Ostara